 Read our guide to how to legally evict your tenant for more information on the difference between Section 21 and Section 8.

 If your tenant doesn’t respond to your demands for rent, you are entitled to take legal action to seek possession of your property.

 You may also ask the court to make a judgement against your tenant for the arrears of rent and reasonable costs incurred.

-If you do take action and do get judgement against the tenant, you will have six years in which to enforce it.
+If you do get a money judgement against the tenant, you will have six years in which to enforce it.

-Some insurance companies supply cover to landlords which will protect you if your tenant doesn’t pay the rent.
+Some insurance companies supply cover to landlords that will protect you if your tenant doesn’t pay the rent.

-For a monthly premium you can ensure that your rent and any costs of evicting your problem tenant are taken care of.
+For a monthly premium, you can ensure that unpaid rent and costs of evicting a problem tenant are taken care of by your insurance company.

 The Department for Communities and Local Government has produced a How to Rent guide, which includes useful tips for both landlords and tenants.